hanzyn09/eatToday/README.md

 # eatToday
-A website introducing famous restaurants in Korea
+A website introducing famous restaurants in Korea.
+We use css, html. javascript, and jquery.